chocolatey/choco-wiki/PackageDownloadCache.md

 No, that could potentially have legal ramifications.
 See the next question.

 ### Why can't you offer this feature publicly?
-Software distribution and legal reasons - the short of it is that we can't have a public archive of software out there.
+Software redistribution legal reasons and costs - the short of it is that we can't have a public archive of software out there.
 So we require a user to be a licensed customer to be able to take advantage of this capability.

-As a licensed user you will be a private customer using a privately available service.
+The long of it - in the United States (maybe elsewhere as well) there are software distribution laws that determine whether an external source can redistribute software.
+This is typically determined in the software license if it has a clause for redistribution (many FOSS licenses do).
+Sometimes you can find a redistribution clause in a EULA.
+When these don't exist, the external source must get express written permission from the software vendor to publicly redistribute their software.
+The community feed offers all kinds of software with all kinds of different licenses and redistribution technicalities.
+To try to determine with each package if the underlying software is publicly cacheable is a very difficult process and could potentially set us up for legal ramifications if the package provides the wrong license accidentally.

+As far as costs go - while folks use Chocolatey.org and its services completely free, that does not mean that there is no cost.
+There are infrastructure costs in general with running a high traffic site and infrastructure costs we need to support specifically in providing this feature.
+A **two cups of coffee per month** license helps us offset these costs and give us the ability to keep the community feed going for years to come in a self-sustaining way.
+So it makes sense to provide this feature as a premium add because we can't offer it for free.

 ### Are you modifying these files?
 No, these are the original files that are/were at the original distribution location.